Based on common Australian lending practices 🇦🇺 🦘

 Frequently asked questions

-It simulates the entire loan term by processing every calendar date one by one.
-For a 30 year loan, over 10,950 days are calculated in less than a second.
-This is the only accurate method of calculating interest, and the first Australian home loan calculator to do so.
+This calculator simulates the entire loan term by processing every single calendar day — one by one.
+For a 30-year loan, that’s over 10,950 days calculated in just a split second.
+It’s the only accurate way to calculate interest, and this is the first (and only) Australian home loan calculator that does it.

-- Shows true interest savings of weekly/fortnightly repayments.
+- Accurately shows the true interest savings from weekly or fortnightly repayments.

-- Allows extra repayments to be made at any interval.
+- Supports extra repayments at any time and frequency.

 - Supports withdrawals.